guereslib/ten-reproducible-research-things/content/08-version.md

 If you are using random numbers in your research, save your random seed generator number as part of your working data.
 This way, you can later reproduce your results.

 {% capture text %}

+It kind of sounds like a lot of effort, so why would you want to use version control?
+What are the benefits?

+**To avoid this!**
+{% include figure.html img="VC_Bad.jpg" alt="Image representing what happens with bad version control" caption="Uncontrollable versions can derail your workflow." width="75%" %}

+There are three key advantages of implementing version control practices or procedures that you should keep in mind:
+1. **Infinite undos:** If you control your versions, between **active or live** and **archived**, there will always be scope to reverse or recover a previous copy of a document before changes were made.
+2. **Branching and experimentation:** Being able to effectively make a copy of documentation or code, and identify it as such, you are therefore able to test changes and hypotheses.
+An example would be taking a copy of commonly used code, labelling it with a descriptive prefix in the file name to identify it is a test version before testing methods to speed up how quickly the code runs.
+3. **Collaboration:** Allowing multiple people to contribute to a document or code can be an immensely powerful advantage that speeds up the progress of research.
+From using track changes in word processors, or GitHub for code, these platforms often manage the responsibility of highlighting changes, and merging them when required.

+{% endcapture %}{% include card.html header="Why use version control?" text=text %}

+{% capture text %}
 Copy your raw data to to a dedicated {% include icon.html icon='folder2-open' %} *RawData* folder in a cloud storage solution, such as [Research Drive](https://research-storage.griffith.edu.au/) for safe keeping.{% endcapture %}{% include card.html header="First steps" text=text %}

 {% capture text %}